ayufan/gitlab-ci-multi-runner/README.md

     * **docker-ssh** - run build using Docker container, but connect to it with SSH - this requires the presence of *[runners.docker]* and *[runners.ssh]*
     * **ssh** - run build remotely with SSH - this requires the presence of *[runners.ssh]*
     * **parallels** - run build using Parallels VM, but connect to it with SSH - this requires the presence of *[runners.parallels]* and *[runners.ssh]*

+1. The SHELLS (in v0.1.13):

+    There are a couple of available shells that can be run on different platforms:
+    * **bash** - generate Bash (Bourne-shell) script.
+All commands executed in Bash context (default for all Unix systems)
+    * **cmd** - generate Windows Batch script.
+All commands are executed in Batch context (default for Windows)
+    * **powershell** - generate Windows PowerShell script.
+All commands are executed in PowerShell context

 1. The [runners.docker] section:
     ```